My Shortlist

 Graduation Requirements

-The International Baccalaureate Diploma Program
+The International Baccalaureate Diploma Programme

-The IB curriculum was created for students aged 16 to 19.
-It is intended to provide a well-rounded, high quality, advanced course of study that delivers the basics of high school education while challenging students to apply their knowledge and skills through collaboration, discussion, and communication.
+The IB Diploma Programme is a two-year advanced secondary curriculum for students aged 16–19.
+It delivers a well-rounded, high-quality education while challenging students to apply their knowledge through discussion, collaboration, and communication.

-University recognition of the IBDP
+University Recognition of the IBDP

 By logging in or creating an account, you agree to Our Kids' Terms and Conditions.
 Information presented on this page may be paid advertising provided by the advertisers [schools/camps/programs] and is not warranted or guaranteed by OurKids.net or its associated websites.
 By using this website, creating or logging into an Our Kids account, you agree to Our Kids' Terms and Conditions.
 Please also see our Privacy Policy.
-Our Kids ™ © 2023 All right reserved.
+Our Kids ™ © 2023 All rights reserved.